welbornprod/glader/README.md

 for the signal handlers.
 It does this by reading the glade file's XML, parsing it, and using introspection to generate the stubs.

+The glade file still needs to be present in the finished application directory.
+It is used with `Gtk.Builder.add_from_file()` to generate the widgets.

+When everything is working as expected, doing
+`glader input.glade output.py` will create an executable Gtk application that can be ran and previewed by running `./output.py`.

 Command Line:
 -------------